google-research/tensor2robot/README.md

 the specs match, otherwise we cannot guarantee the mapping functionality.

-### Benefits of Inheriting a TFModel
+### Benefits of Inheriting a T2RModel

 - Self-contained input specifications for features and labels.
 - Auto-generated `tf.data.Dataset` pipelines for
 `tf.train.Examples` and `tf.train.SequenceExamples`.
-- For policy inference, TFModels can generate placeholders or export `SavedModel`s that are hermetic and can be used with `ExportSavedModelPolicy`.
+- For policy inference, T2RModels can generate placeholders or export `SavedModel`s that are hermetic and can be used with `ExportSavedModelPolicy`.
 - Automatic construction of `model_fn` for Estimator for training and evaluation graphs that share a single `inference_network_fn`.
 - It is possible to compose multiple models' `inference_network_fn` and `model_train_fn` together under a single model.
 This abstraction allows us to implement generic Meta-Learning models (e.g. MAML) that call their sub-model's `model_train_fn`.
 - Automatic support for distributed training on GPUs and TPUs.